vinhsuhi/WGE/README.md

 ### Datasets
 LitWD, CodEx and FB15k237 datasets are stored in data.zip.
-Extract the zip file before running the code
+Please xtract the zip file before running the code.

 ### Installation:
 ```